CycleSoftware/cyclesoftware.github.io/source/includes/cs-supplier-integration/_introduction.md

 * Spare parts

 <aside class="notice">
-  You can contact <a href="mailto:data@cyclesoftware.nl">support</a> for more information
+  You can contact us by e-mail for more information

+<a href="mailto:data@cyclesoftware.nl">Dutch</a> -
+<a href="mailto:data@cyclesoftware.be">Belgium</a> -
+<a href="mailto:data@cyclesoftware.fr">French</a>
 </aside>

 ## Authentication ##

 Every store in CycleSoftware can setup it's credentials for communication to the supplier.
 For example a customer number or a combination of username+password.

 To enhance the onboarding process we can setup an e-mail address.
 When a store wants to integrate you'll receive an e-mail with the onboarding request for a specific store.

 ## Examples ##

 In this documentation you'll find examples.
 This is just to illustrate which requests and responses are integrated.
 It is not necessary to use the same field names or structure.

 We support a wide range of different integration content types: